 The only way it’s possible to sell mechanical keyboards for $30 is by using off-brand switches and cutting down the key count, to reduce the number of switches and keys they have to use.
 The large number of relatively expensive parts is why mechanical keyboards are so expensive compared to membrane keyboards.

 Mechanical keyboards are much smoother to type on.
 It’s easier to tell when you actually hit the key, and it’s possible for a skilled typist to type faster on a mechanical keyboard than a mushy membrane keyboard.
 When you ask people who worked with me 5 or 10 years ago what they remember about me, most will say I type fast.
 Even cheap mechanical keyboards feel nicer than most membrane keyboards.
 They last longer too.

 I’m picky about my keyboards because I notice a difference.
 I can type 10 percent faster, or more, on a decent mechanical keyboard.
 I’m OK on a $10 keyboard and I make way too many mistakes on a cheaper board.

 Mechanical keyboards fell out of fashion in the late 90s and have only recently started to come back.
-I continued to use them, even though they were about as cool as disco balls and leisure suits.
+I continued to use them, even though for about two decades they were about as cool as disco balls and leisure suits.